4 Signs You’re Ready for an MBA in Health Care Management

 If you aren’t currently working in health care administration and instead have work experience or a Bachelor’s degree in a different field, an MBA with a specialization in health care management can help you transition into the industry without having to start back at square one.

-The health care industry is complex and offers many challenges and opportunities to change peoples’ lives through leadership efforts to deliver increased organizational efficiency and, ultimately, better service to patients.
+The health care industry is complex; it offers both challenges and opportunities to change peoples’ lives through leadership efforts which are designed to deliver increased organizational efficiency and, ultimately, better service to patients.

-But without an advanced degree, it can be difficult to move into the administration side of the field and away from clinical positions.
+But without an advanced degree, it can be difficult to move away from traditional clinical positions and into the administration side of the field.

-While clinical positions offer the opportunity to work directly with patients, an administrative position often gives you the chance to work within the system to initiate policy change, make life easier for medical staff, and have a positive effect on people who are going through a scary time in their lives.
-An MBA with a specialization in health care management can help you move toward a higher-paid position with more responsibility and more chances to make a positive impact.
+While clinical positions offer the opportunity to work directly with patients, administrative positions often give you the chance to work from within the system to initiate policy change, make life easier for medical staff, and have a positive effect on patients.
+Often times these positions are also higher-paying.
+An MBA with a specialization in Health Care Management can help you move toward a higher-paid position with more responsibility and better opportunities to make a positive impact.

-Whether you’re looking for more money, more opportunities to make patients’ lives easier, or more opportunities to affect positive change in our complex and often frustrating health care system, an MBA in Health Care can set you on the right path.
+If you want the next step in your career path to include more opportunities to make patients’ lives easier, more opportunities to affect positive change in our complex and often frustrating health care system, and higher earning potential, an MBA in Health Care Management can set you on the right path.

 For people currently working in the health care industry who want to move up the organizational ladder, an MBA in Health Care Management is a great next step.